Death and Total and Permanent Disability

 - you must cancel your cover with the other super funds or insurers, and

-- you must satisfactorily complete the Transfer of cover form and the insurer accepts and approves it.
+- you must satisfactorily complete the Transfer of cover form, and the insurer must accept and approve the transfer.

 If you’d like to transfer your cover, complete and return the Transfer of cover form to apply.
 The full terms and conditions are on the form.